smartsheet-platform/smartsheet-java-sdk/README.md

 ##Support
 If you have any questions or issues with this SDK please feel free to send us an email at: api@smartsheet.com

+##Release Notes

+Each specific release is available for download via [Github](https://github.com/smartsheet-platform/smartsheet-java-sdk/tags) or the [Maven repository](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.smartsheet%22%20AND%20a%3A%22smartsheet-sdk-java%22).

+####1.0.1 (Feb 19, 2014)
+* Synchronized the versions on github, javadoc, pom/maven repository and the readme.md

+####1.0.0 (Feb 19, 2014)
+* Initial Release of the Smartsheet Java SDK

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/4b2c0d7b11c532fb1693dec0e5f300d5 "githalytics.com")](http://githalytics.com/smartsheet-platform/smartsheet-java-sdk)